 Lou Manousos, CEO of RiskIQ, says that malicious actors go to great lengths to conceal their mobile programs’ true functionality:

 “Savvy threat actors will use convincing branding, language, and URLs to make their apps and landing pages more realistic and more difficult for users to quickly authenticate.
 However, many of the schemes that leverage popular brands during the Black Friday season depend on user indiscretion.
-These blacklisted apps and landing pages are often meant to mimic legitimate ones, but if scrutinized, telltale signs become apparent.
+These blacklisted apps and landing pages are often meant to mimic legitimate ones, but if scrutinized, telltale signs become apparent.“Manousos notes that users can protect themselves against these malicious apps by downloading programs from only official app stores, looking out for suspicious or inconsistent permissions, taking an app’s good reputation with a grain of salt, and exercising caution around programs created by unknown developers that exhibit poor grammar and spelling errors.”

 Bad actors don’t limit their “Black Friday”-themed campaigns to mobile, however.
 In its 2017 keyword search, RiskIQ also found 19,218 cause-page URLs that contained “Black Friday” and 10,175 blacklist URLs that carried a “Black Friday” theme.